Methods and materials

-PBL or EBL groups are presented with a real-life problem or scenario and you will need to work as a team to investigate potential solutions while identifying what skills or knowledge you need to effectively manage the situation.
+Problem-based learning (PBL) groups are presented with a real-life problem or scenario, and work as a team to investigate potential solutions while identifying what skills or knowledge are needed to effectively manage the situation.

 On many of our undergraduate courses you'll be given the chance to get involved in research.
-These opportunities give you the chance to be involved in work that has real impact beyond your degree, as well as equipping you with the analytical skills that will help you take the next step - whether that's into your new career or as a continuing student.
+These opportunities give you the chance to deliver real impact beyond your degree, as well as equipping you with the analytical skills that will help you take the next step – whether that's into your new career or as a continuing student.

 The main assessment methods are:

 Most courses will involve some form of continuous assessment of students.
 This means that marks obtained for essays, projects and laboratory work during the year are taken into account when deciding your final mark.

 Examinations are probably the most important method of assessment you will face at University and knowing how to deal with them is an essential skill that you will need to develop.